Canon 650D vs 7D

 |Canon 5D Mark II« »||Y||mono||mono||Y||-||mini||2.0||-||-||-||Canon 5D Mark II|

 Studio photographers will appreciate that the Canon 7D (unlike the 650D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 650D and the 7D have been discontinued, but can regularly be found used on eBay.
 The 7D was replaced by the Canon 7D Mark II, while the 650D was followed by the Canon 700D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 650D vs 7D

 So how do things add up?
 Is there a clear favorite between the Canon 650D and the Canon 7D?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 650D:

 - Better live-view autofocus: Features on-sensor phase-detection for quicker and more confident autofocus.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.